-Where an appeal is lodged in response to a safeguarding decision made by the club, the individual should adhere to the club's appeal procedure.
+Where an appeal is lodged in response to a safeguarding decision made by the club, the individual should adhere to the club's appeal procedure [for guidance on developing an appeal procedure - see What's the Score toolkit].

 6. Whistleblowing